MooersLab/artificial-intelligence-voice-in/readme.md

 ## Rules for developing voice commands

-### Pick word combinations rarely used in normal prose
+### Pick word combinations rarely used in ordinary prose
 The basic rule for developing a voice command is to pick a word combination that is very unlikely to be used in one's prose.
 This choice can avoid the accidental insertion of an unintended set of words.